arnaud-jamin/Cog/README.md

   - `CogDebug` - Debug functionalities (Log, Debug Draw, Plot, Metric, ...)
   - `CogImGui` - Integration of Imgui for Unreal, inspired by [UnrealImGui](https://github.com/segross/UnrealImGui)
   - `CogCommon` - Interfaces implemented by your project actor classes which cannot be excluded from a shipping build
+- `Plugins/CogAll` - Only contains a utility function to easily add all the built-in windows from all the Cog plugins.
+Useful for projects that do not need to exclude some plugins.

 Cog has multiple plugins to ease the integration for projects that do not use the `Ability System Component` or `Enhanced Input`.
 For the next steps, it is assumed all the plugins are used.

 - Setup up module dependencies: